mootools/mootools-core/Docs/Fx/Fx.Tween.md

 ### Examples:

 	var myFx = new Fx.Tween(element, 'background-color');
-	myFx.start('#000', '#f00'); //transition the background color of the element from black to red myFx.start('#00f'); //transition the background color of the element from its current color to blue
+	//Transitions the background color of the Element from black to red: myFx.start('#000', '#f00');
+	//Transitions the background color of the Element from its current color to blue: myFx.start('#00f');
 ### Notes:

 - If only one parameter is provided, the first argument to start will be used as the target value, and the initial value will be calculated from the current state of the element.